ECP-WarpX/WarpX/Docs/source/install/hpc/perlmutter.rst

 A100 GPUs
 ^^^^^^^^^

-The batch script below can be used to run a WarpX simulation on multiple nodes on the supercomputer Perlmutter at NERSC.
+The batch script below can be used to run a WarpX simulation on multiple nodes (change ``-N`` accordingly) on the supercomputer Perlmutter at NERSC.
 Replace descriptions between chevrons ``<>`` by relevant values, for instance ``<input file>`` could be ``plasma_mirror_inputs``.
-Note that the only option so far is to run with one MPI rank per GPU.
+Note that we run one MPI rank per GPU.

 .. literalinclude:: ../../../../Tools/BatchScripts/batch_perlmutter.sh
    :language: bash